 Everest Base Camp Trek from Malaysia

 Everest Base Camp Trek is a dream trip for every Malaysia Hiker.
 Everest Base Camp shortly also famous as EBC Trek takes you to the beneath of the world’s highest mountain Mount Everest and grants an opportunity to see Mount Everest very closely and its surrounding beautiful Himalayan panorama.
-Following the footsteps of Edmund Hillary and Tenzing Norgay, the trek is along the foothills of Himalayan mountains including the world’s highest mountain; Mount Everest including Mount Lothse, Mount Cho Oyu, etc. En route, you will of course experience authentic Sherpa hospitality and culture, Buddhist spiritualism, and amazing mountain scenery.
+Following the footsteps of Edmund Hillary and Tenzing Norgay, the trek is along the foothills of Himalayan mountains including the world’s highest mountain; Mount Everest including Mount Lothse, and Mount Cho Oyu, etc. En route, you will of course experience authentic Sherpa hospitality and culture, Buddhist spiritualism, and amazing mountain scenery.
 So, be part of a fascinating and adventurous journey through the Himalayas.

 The standard Everest Base Camp Trek is 12 days of hiking including two spare days for acclimatization.
 If count from your arrival in Kathmandu, Nepal to your departure from Kathmandu, the total duration of the EBC trek will be 14 days.
 The Everest Base Camp Trek starts from Lukla and ends also in Lukla.
 From Kathmandu to Lukla airfield is 35 minutes flight.
 From Lukla, hiking starts towards Namche Bazaar through the Sherpa villages of Chheplung, Ghat, Phakding, Benkar, Manjo, and Jorrsalle.
 On the way, you will cross several suspension bridges.
 In Namche Bazaar, you will stay one more day to acclimatize the body to the altitude.